Abstract.

 In order to test the idea of the change of gravity law for the binaries as a function of separation between them I decided to go the same way as for the testing of the additional gravity created by photons [2,3].
 That is, the mass-luminosity curve will have a different slope for the different subsets for binaries (subset of binaries with close luminosities versus subset binaries with different luminosities would reveal any additional force connected to the photons trapped inside the stars, for example).
 The comparison of subset of binaries with relatively far separation between star versus subset of binaries with small separation would reveal any deviation from Newton law as a function of distance.

-I manually chose several visual binaries which are close to the Sun (the close the star, the better accuracy of all measurements) and plotted separately relatively close binaries versus relatively far binaries. (two eclipsing spectroscopic binaries were added to close binaries to have points with masses between 3 and 4 Suns)
+I manually chose several visual binaries which are close to the Sun (the close the star, the better accuracy of all measurements) and plotted separately relatively close binaries versus relatively far binaries. (two eclipsing spectroscopic binaries were added to close binaries to have points with masse between 3 and 4 Suns)

 Fig 1.
 Mass-luminosity relation for binaries with relatively far semi-major axis (average~ 5.6*10-3 ly) and relatively small semi-major axis (average ~ 3.6*10-4 ly).